 Never tell anyone how you’re feeling (I felt…etc), only tell them the situation you’re in.

 Find a good editor and listen to them.

 Don’t listen to the 85% of people who tell you your writings good, rather take notice of the 15% that tell you it’s crap (it probably is).

-I don’t like Nick’s style personally (it’s hard to digest and I always feel he’s trying to impress me to much, and for far too long), but he has four star adventures and combines them with four star ideas.
+I don’t like Nick’s style personally (it’s hard to digest and I always feel he’s trying to impress me too much and for far too long), but he has four-star adventures and combines them with four-star ideas.
 I think he could come up with a really great book – but without a very strong editor and a willingness to learn and change his style, I can’t see it.

 Reading, all I could think was how I broke most of these rules, and that this was a bit of a diatribe, and most of all why Nick may think I’m a bit of a wanker (sorry Nick).